alejandroarmas/alejandroarmas.github.io/content/about.md

 I love going to the gym.
 It used to not be that way.
 In fact, the majority of my life I coped with food, due to the environment I grew up around.
 Then, I decided I wanted something different.

-Once I found the gym, my confidence grew tremendously.
 Now it is my lifestyle to become the healthiest version of myself.

 In fact, I used to weigh over 220lbs, now I weigh 170 🤩 I love talking gym and if you do, then hit me up!!